Shaddadi/veritex/README.md

 **Caution**: Reachable domains of networks in **Figure 3&4** may be slightly different from the ones in the paper because each run of the repair method can not guarantee to produce the exact same safe network.

-**Caution**: For *Windows* users who encounter the error '\r command not found' when implementing the artifact, please run the following commands before the shell script.
+**Caution**: On *Windows* hosts, users who encounter the error '\r command not found' when executing the artifact, please run the following commands before the shell script.
+The update may not be required, but the dos2unix tool can be used to address the line endings if this error arises.
+Note this should be done in the SEFM22 directory, where these reproduce_resultsX.sh scripts reside.
    ```bash
    apt-get update
    apt-get install dos2unix